Recently, we worked with a client who asked us, “Can I install multiple Facebook Pixels on my website?”

-It’s even better to triple check, so let’s enter Facebook’s testing mode.
-For this, you need to go back to your first Facebook Pixel settings page in of your Facebook Ads account.
+It’s even better to triple-check, so let’s enter Facebook’s testing mode.
+For this, you need to go back to your first Facebook Pixel settings page in your Facebook Ads account.
 Click on Test Events.

 If you refresh the page for the website you are tracking, you should see your event being recorded.
 Everything works as expected.